 Toggle the Hide my email address from recipients option to remove your email address from the Send.
-Send recipients can still validate the trustworthiness of of expected Sends by cross-referencing the Send link with their Sender.
-Hidden-email Send objects will issue a warning to recipients encouraging them to do so:
+Recipients can still validate the trustworthiness of expected Sends by cross-referencing the Send link with their sender.
+Hidden-email send objects will issue a warning to recipients encouraging them to do so:

 For text Sends, toggle the When accessing the Send, hide the text by default option to require recipients to Toggle Visibility in order to see its contents.
-Hiding the text is a good way to ensure the information in it isn't exposed to unintentional onlookers:
+Hiding the text is a good way to ensure the information in it is not exposed to unintentional onlookers: